10 Snakes That Detach Their Tail

 Source: iNaturalist user John Lyakurwa – CC BY 4.0

 This normally removes the latter half of the sand racer’s tail, which will be missing for the rest of their lives, but gives them a ticket to safety that the bird isn’t expecting.
-Many are spotted missing tails in savannahs, having survived one of countless unobserved battles.
-A 1977 study found the rate of missing tails in the wild to be 45.9%.
-Several other family members have this ability, including the hissing sand snake (P. sibilans) and Karoo sand snake (P. notostictus).
+A study on this species found the rate of missing tails in the wild to be 45.9%.
+Several other family members have this ability too, including the hissing sand snake of Egypt (P. sibilans) and Karoo sand snake of Namibia (P. notostictus).

 2 Yellow belly snake